susi-monitor/docker/README.md

 - `PROXY_CREDENTIALS` - user:password format
 - `VERIFYHOST` - enable this if you need to verify certificates when polling (default: disabled)
 - `VERIFYPEER` - same as above
+- `CRON_ENABLED` - if you're running multiple replicas of SuSi **only one should have it enabled**.
+Enabled means that container will automatically trigger uptime checks.
+If you disable it on all replicas you have to trigger checks by calling `/data/update` endpoint directly

 Database variables :
 (if you do not provide them then SQLITE is used by default)